enclavewow/enclavewow.github.io/_tabs/leadership.md

 ![Clinic](/images/clinic.png){: width="120" height="120" .left}

 **Clinic** (he/him) is a talented voice actor whose dramatic flair enriches every guild raid.
 His encyclopedic knowledge of the game makes him the go-to person for any game-related questions.
 Known for his random facts and questions, Clinic keeps every conversation lively.
 A pioneer member of our guild, Clinic can level up a character from start to level cap in just two days.
+[Clinic's member spotlight](https://enclavewow.github.io/posts/clinic-member-spotlight/).

 &nbsp;